randoiDev/Automation-Of-Residental-And-Business-Complexes/README.md

 If the resident is not associated with any housing unit, they are removed from the system.
 A message containing the necessary details is then sent to a specific channel within the RabbitMQ broker.
 The notification service reads the notification from RabbitMQ and sends an email to the resident informing them that their account has been deleted.

+Resetting a resident's password is sometimes a necessary operation if the resident forgets their login credentials.
+The safest option is for the administrator to handle the password reset, as securing access to the resident's devices is critical.
+By clicking a button, the resident's ID is included in the HTTP request to reset the password.

+The final operation that the administrator can perform regarding residents is placing a veto to prevent residents from making reservations for the usage of sports and recreational center resources.
+The same goes as for deletion, the resident's ID is included in the HTTP request to reset the password.

+**CRUD operations on workers**

+For workers, the operations are implemented almost identically to those for residents, both on the server and in the user interface, with a few exceptions:

+- Account Creation – When creating an account for a sports center worker, the same fields are filled out as when creating a resident account.
+However, there is an additional field for the mobile phone number.
+The specified email is not stored in the collection; it is used only to send a message to the new worker, informing them that their account has been created.
+In addition to the password, a random username is also generated in the same way and format as the password.
+Error messages for validation issues are displayed in the same manner.

+- Account Deletion – The only difference is that no email is sent when deleting an account.
+As mentioned, admin users cannot delete each other through this user interface since they are also workers.

+- Account Listing – Account listing works similarly, with the exception of filtering, as accounts are now filtered by username.
+The only available action button is for account deletion, as there are no operations for placing vetoes or resetting passwords.

+**Attaching/Detaching residences to/from residents**

+For a resident to manage devices within a residential unit, they must first be the owner of that residence in the collection of existing residences within a complex.
+Specifically, their email must be listed in the document representing a residence in the collection.
+To assign a resident as the owner of a residence in the database, the admin user must use the panel shown in the demonstration video.

+From the given panel, the admin selects a resident from the list of resident emails and assigns them one or more residences selected from the residence selection menu above.
+First, an HTTP request is sent to the user management module to verify that a resident exists in the system for the provided email.
+Then, the list of submitted residence numbers is processed to check if each residence exists and whether it is occupied.
+If no residence exists for a given number or it is already occupied, an appropriate response is returned to the admin.

+Subsequently, a bulk-write operation is used to atomically modify all the documents (i.e., residences) in the collection or none at all.
+After the operation, a confirmation email is sent to the resident listing the residences they now own in the system.

+The process for revoking a resident's ownership of residences in the system is similar to the assignment process, except that the documents representing the residences are modified to set the residents_email field to null, thereby removing ownership.
+The email sent in this case follows the same structure but informs the resident that their ownership of the residences has been revoked.

+**CRUD operations on sports and wellness center resource reservation appointments**

+The term "Reservation appointment" in the ARBC system represents a time period during which a specific resource of the sports and recreational center can be used on a given date.
+Currently, the sports and recreational center is designed to include only the pool, gym, and sauna as resources.

+The creation of these appointments is the responsibility of the admin user, and the panel used for it is shown in the video.
+To create a slot, the following information is required:

+- Resource – At the moment, it is only possible to create slots for the sauna and gym,
+- Slot start time – The date and time when the slot begins, which must be at least 24 hours ahead of the current time,
+- Slot end time – The date and time when the slot ends, which must be chronologically after the start time, with a minimum duration of 1 hour, and
+- Maximum number of reservations – The maximum number of reservations allowed for the slot, which must have a minimum value of 3.

+All the aforementioned constraints are validated on the server side when the reservation appointment creation request is submitted.

+On the right side of this panel in the user interface, there is a table displaying existing slots.
+Deleting slots is not permitted if less than 4 hours remain before the start of the slot.
+After the start time, deleting a slot is allowed.

+If a slot has reservations at the time it is deleted by the admin, all residents with reservations in that slot will receive an email notification about the cancellation.
+An example of this email is shown in the demonstration video of resident users.

+### Sports and wellness center worker

+**Manipulating IoT devices in the center**